Dabbling in Jet Lag

 Camera Lens Filters

-Lens filters help you achieve certain photography effects that just aren’t possible with software yet.
-In general, they act as sunglasses for your camera.
+Lens filters help you achieve certain photography effects that aren’t possible with software.
+Simply put, they act as sunglasses for your camera.

-I carry a Hoya Pro-1 Polarizing Filter to help reduce glare & reflections on water, glass, and to darken up the blues and clouds in the sky.
+I carry a Hoya Pro-1 Polarizing Filter to help reduce glare and reflections on water or glass.
+It’s also great for darkening the blues and clouds in the sky.

 One of my biggest fears is running out of battery power during an unforgettable moment!
-Luckily, the batteries for my Nikon D810 last for a very long time.
-I do, however, carry an extra battery just in case.
+Luckily, the battery for my Nikon Z7 II lasts for a long time, if it’s set to airplane mode.
+But nothing is ever guaranteed, so I always carry 2 extra batteries.

-I own 2 batteries for my Nikon D810 and 2 batteries for my GoPro.
+I own 2 batteries for my Nikon Z7 II and 2 batteries for my GoPro

-Since my area of photography focus on landscapes (which I shoot mostly when I am hiking), a solid yet lightweight travel tripod is a key piece of photography equipment.
+Since I focus on landscape photography, a solid, lightweight tripod is a key piece of camera equipment.
 And, after a lot of research, I decided to get the Peak Design Travel Tripod.
-While there are cheaper tripods available, they are either too heavy, not sturdy or a combination of both.
+While there are cheaper tripods available, they are either too heavy, not sturdy, or both.

 The Peak Design Travel Tripod is ideal for travel and landscape photographers alike.